 The rest of the area is intended for experienced skiers and boarders because a huge part of slopes are marked as red and black pistes.
 For carving fans, the run through Velilltal valley (number 7) is a true highlight you should definitely not miss.
 The slope through the winter wonderland is perfect not only for skiing but also to enjoy a truly unique view of the Madlein mountain range.
 You can reach this slope from Idalp taking the Velillbahn chair lift or Gratbahn chair lift.
 Other beautiful intermediate descents can be found in the area below the Alp Trida mountain hut or alongside the Gampenbahn chair lift.
 A definite must is the eleven kilometer (6.8 mi) log run to the valley of Ischgl from the highest point of the ski resort, the Greitspitze at 2,872 meters (9,422.5 ft).
 Expert skiers have enough advanced terrain with black marked runs to enthusiastically rave out at the areas Pardatschgrat, Greitspitze as well as Palinkopf and Höllspitz, so no one will leave the resort insufficiently challenged.

-If you want to see the whole ski resort in just one run you should try the Schmugglerrunde piste.
-You will start at the Idalp, past the Paznauner Thaya and the Höllspitz until you reach the Gampenalm.
-From the Palinkopf you will take the 8 kilometers (5 mi) long descend into the Swiss Samnaun.
+If you want to see the whole ski resort in just one run you should try the Schmugglerrunde circuit.
+You will start at Idalp, pass Paznauner Thaya and Höllspitzm, and then reach Gampenalm.
+From Palinkopf you will take the 8 kilometers (5 mi) long descent into Swiss Samnaun.
 Here you can even take a quick break and shop duty-free.
-From there you will traverse the Greitspitze and the Höllboden leading you straight back to Idalp.
+From there you traverse Greitspitze and Höllboden leading you straight back to Idalp.